ros2/ros2_documentation/source/Get-Started/Installation/RHEL-Install-RPMs.rst

 This verifies both the C++ and Python APIs are working properly.
 Hooray!

-If you want to use other RMW implementations, you can check the :doc:`guide <./RMW-Implementations>`.
+If you want to use other RMW implementations, you can check the :doc:`guide <RMW-Implementations>`.

 Next steps
 ----------